SlhHydri/slhhydri.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Computer Engineering Student At IUST.
-Partial To And Skilled In Python.
-Enthusiastic About Data Science & AI.
+Computer Engineering student at IUST.
+Partial to and skilled in python.
+Enthusiastic about Data Science & AI.
-Contact Me At GMail, Telegram, LinkedIn.